iclr-blogposts/2024/_posts/2024-05-07-llm-decoding-methods.md

 We have brought up some rather subtle points, so it's worth taking a moment to make sure we understand them.
 We'd particularly like to highlight how the failure modes all interact with each other in sometimes unexpected ways.
 To recap:

-- Beam search can be better than greedy search because it is able to find higher total probability sequences in situations where global maximum of sequences $\neq$ sequence of locally maximum tokens.
+- Beam search can perform better than greedy search, especially in NMT, because it is able to find higher total probability sequences in situations where global maximum of sequences $\neq$ sequence of locally maximum tokens.
-- But if beam search is *too* good at finding the global maximum of sequences (i.e. if the beam width is too large, leading to better search), performance actually degrades.
-It turns out that the global maximum is usually not actually a "good" sequence.
-This is due to a variety of reasons:
+- But if beam search is *too* good at finding the global maximum of sequences (i.e. if the beam width is too large, leading to better search), performance seems to actually degrade.
+It turns out that the global maximum is often not a "good" sequence.
+This may be due to a variety of reasons:

     - A sequence can have high total probability even if one of the early token probabilities was so low that it should have ruled this path out entirely.
 We can attribute this to a combination of the local normalization problem (probabilities at each time-step are only normalized relative to each other, so you can get big probabilities even though the previous step was low probability) and the label bias / copies problem (the model is biased towards reproducing the most common words and phrases from its training set).
     - The length problem: longer sequence have more chances to accumulate low probability tokens and thus will have lower total probability on average, so beam search without normalization favors short sequences and even empty strings.
 But normalization is tricky and poorly defined.